 - Press buttons on T-bar

-- Pull handles outward and then down.
-Clip handles into plastic grips.
+- Pull handles outwards, then down.
+Clip handles into plastic grips

-- Unlatch the clamp to lower the handlebar then relatch the clamp.
+- Unlatch the clamp to lower the handlebar, then relatch clamp

 Storage size and ease of transport: The Sprite folds down to compact 26″ x 4.5″ x 8″.
-Once folded, the scooter is easily stowed away or carried by a child.
+Once folded, the scooter can be easily stowed away or carried by a child.

 Kickstand: The Sprite has a decent kickstand that can be operated by foot.
-It works well.
-No complaints here.
+It works well, so no complaints here.

-The Micro Sprite is an exceptional 2-wheel kick scooter and hands down one of the best scooters for kids that you can buy.
-It is beautifully engineered, looks great, handles really well, and is easy to stow away.
-What’s more, it is sturdy and durable.
+The Micro Sprite is an exceptional 2-wheel kick scooter and is, hands down, one of the best scooters for kids you can buy.
+It’s beautifully engineered, looks great, handles really well, and is easy to stow away.

-Our featured family, the Battens, found it stood up to real-life scooting fantastically: no breakages and almost no sign of wear and tear.
+Our featured family, the Battens, found that it stood up to real-life scooting exceptionally well, without breakages and with almost no sign of wear and tear.

-Whether your tween or teen is a leisurely sidewalk surfer or a confident speed-freak, then the Sprite is an excellent choice.
+Whether your tween or teen is a leisurely sidewalk surfer or a confident speed-freak, the Sprite makes an excellent choice.

-The only times we would NOT recommend the Sprite are:
+The only occasions we would NOT recommend the Sprite are:

-- If your kid is a tentative rider who prefers three wheels – in which case check out the Micro Maxi.
+- If the child is a tentative rider who prefers three wheels – in which case, check out the Micro Maxi.

-- If your kid wants a pro/stunt scooter.
+- If your child wants a pro/stunt scooter.

-- If your kid is less than 6 years old
+- If your kid is under 6 years old

 Otherwise, the Micro Sprite is a winner every time.